iheykal/maandhise/DEPLOYMENT.md

-# 🚀 Maandhise Corporate - Deployment Guide
+# 🚀 SAHAL CARD - Deployment Guide

-This guide will help you deploy the Maandhise Corporate application to production.
+This guide will help you deploy the SAHAL CARD application to production.

 ## 📋 Prerequisites